NaikHarshal/E-Commerce_Case_Study/README.md

 # E-Commerce_Case_Study
-Case study as part of Upgrad program
+This case study is part of Upgrad Curriculam

+Prepared by
+- Harshal Naik
+- Mehul Mehtani
+- Kamesvarer S